You are currently viewing Creating the Key Elements of Your Brand Image

 Visual/Digital:

-Logo: Your logo is often your brand’s first impression, so it needs to be right.
-The logo will be used on all company materials.
-You want a clean, simple design, one that will be easy to recognize and recreate.
-You will need to also create horizontal or vertical logo variations, black and white logos, and other modifications so they can be used for different sizes, formats, and purposes.
+Logo: Your logo is often your brand’s first impression, so it needs to be right, as it will be used on all company materials.
+You want a clean, simple design that is easy to recognize and recreate.
+You will also need to create horizontal and vertical logo variations, as well as black and white logos, to accommodate different sizes, formats, and purposes.

-Supporting visual assets: To take a logo and turn it into a digital brand experience, you’ll need to create custom visual elements on your website that complement your logo’s design.
-Everything from buttons and icons on your website, to the types of graphics you use on flyers and brochures, should all match your brand identity.
+Supporting visual assets: To transform a logo into a digital brand experience, you’ll need to create custom visual elements on your website that complement the design of your logo.
+Everything, from the buttons and icons on your website to the types of graphics used on flyers and brochures, should all match your brand identity.

-Typography/Color Scheme: In addition to your logo’s font, you’ll need to choose one uniform font for all of your marketing materials.
-You will need to choose 1-3 primary colors to use in your visual assets.
-In addition to your main brand colors, you should choose a complementary color palette to use in your marketing materials.
+Typography/Color Scheme: In addition to the font used in your logo, you’ll need a consistent font for all your marketing materials.
+You’ll also want to choose one to three primary colors for your visual assets.
+Along with your main brand colors, be sure to develop a complementary color palette for use in your marketing materials.

 These elements should reflect positive associations with your company.
-Though these are small details, they will make a difference in creating uniformity and brand recognition in the future.
+Though these are minor details, they will make a difference in creating uniformity and brand recognition in the future.

 Images/Video: Every brand needs images and videos for its social media presence.
-While some brands choose stock photos for their campaigns, the best brands create custom images and videos that incorporate brand elements with real customer and employee experiences.
+While some brands opt for stock photos in their campaigns, the best brands create custom images and videos that incorporate brand elements with real customer and employee experiences.
 Both photos and graphic designs should have a similar look and “feel” to your brand vision.

 Customer Experience:

-Your dress code and customer service training can be more casual, but you should still set clear boundaries, all based on what experience you want your customers to have with employees.
+Employee appearance: A key part of a customer’s association with your brand is their interaction with your employees.
+Consumers tend to make snap judgments, so you want to uphold a high standard among your employees.
+Your dress code and customer service training can be more casual.
+However, you should still establish clear boundaries, all based on the experience you want your customers to have with your employees.

-Storefront/Store layout: For retail operations, the way your storefront is presented to customers can have a huge impact on their overall customer experience and satisfaction.
-Factors include the location of the building, relative ease in finding products, and the design, decor, and overall appearance.
+Storefront/Store layout: For retail operations, the presentation of your storefront to customers can impact their overall customer experience and satisfaction.
+Factors include the building’s location, ease of finding products, and its design, decor, and overall appearance.

 Brand “personality”:

-Public Relations: PR is a great way to build a relationship with consumers.
+Public Relations: PR is a great way to build a relationship with consumers and show how your company is unique.
 Good PR gets others talking about your company—so any PR or communications efforts should focus not only on what you do but why you do it.
-This can help show how your company is unique.